Memory Management (Stack vs. Heap, Value vs. Reference Types, Boxing/Unboxing)

 - The Stack

-- Allocation: Extremely fast (just moving a pointer).
+- Allocation: Extremely fast pointer movement.

 - The Heap